FormidableLabs/victory/docs/victory-theme/ecology.md

 VictoryTheme
 =============

 Implement themes for your Victory charts.
 VictoryTheme allows you to create a consistent look across all of your chart elements, either using the included Material theme (more themes coming - stay tuned) or by creating your own.
-VictoryTheme and custom themes are supported by all Victory components.
+VictoryTheme and custom themes are supported by all Victory components, including [VictoryPie][].

 ## Features